nilsvogt/nivo.notify.server/README.md

   - XDebug
   - map "Project files" root to "/vagrant"

-Start debugging session in PHPStorm and your Browser
+Start debugging session in PHPStorm and your browser